Researching the Legal System of the Lao People’s Democratic Republic

 • To elect or remove the provincial governor or capital mayor based on the recommendation of the People Assembly Standing Committee at the provincial level;

-• To consider or approve the head l of Public Prosecutor, and the President of the People’s Court at the local level based on the recommendation of the National Assembly Standing Committee at the provincial level;
+• To consider or approve the head Public Prosecutor, and the President of the People’s Court at the local level based on the recommendation of the National Assembly Standing Committee at the provincial level;

-• To consider and approve the proposed appointment, reassignment or removal of the President, Vice-President of the Committees and Secretary General of the People Assembly based on the recommendation of the People Assembly Standing Committee at the provincial level;
+• To consider and approve the proposed appointment, reassignment, or removal of the President, Vice-President of the Committees, and Secretary General of the People Assembly based on the recommendation of the People Assembly Standing Committee at the provincial level;

 The Provincial People’s Assembly has the following monitoring rights and obligations:[99]